ropensci/roweb/tutorials/rinat_tutorial.md

 _Get all observations by user_

-If you just want all the observations by a user you can download all their observations by user ID.
-A word of warning though, this can be quite large (easily into the 1000's)
+If you just want all the observations by a user you can download them with a user ID.
+A word of warning though, this can be quite large (easily into the 1000s)

 ```r